julian-borges-md/genomic-indexing-and-approximate-matching/README.md

 # DNA Sequencing Algorithms – JHU Genomic Data Science Specialization

 This project continues the exploration of algorithms and data structures to address the fundamental problem in genomics: **read alignment**.
-So far, I’ve used naive exact matching — effective but slow, and incapable of finding approximate matches.
-In this module, I improve on both dimensions:
+So far, we’ve used naive exact matching — effective but slow, and incapable of finding approximate matches.
+In this module, we improve on both dimensions:

 - **Speed** – via the Boyer-Moore algorithm and k-mer indexing
 - **Flexibility** – via approximate pattern matching with the pigeonhole principle